magnuszetterberg/re-install/readme.md

     curl -sS https://starship.rs/install.sh | sh

-Then it copies the configuration for starship into your ~/ dir
+Then it copies the configuration for starship into your ~/.config folder and appends settings to your ~/.bashrc

-        echo "cat .bashrc-starship >> ~/.bashrc"

-        mkdir -p ~/.config && cp starship.toml ~/.config/starship.toml